vipulnaik/diet-exercise-health/events/2025/2025-06-respiratory-infection-likely-common-cold.md

 Wednesday and Thursday, and I was able to manage the Trader Joe's trip.

+Beyond this point I am stopping daily recording, because the remainder of the recovery process feels more like reconditioning to normal life (including post-travel sleep cycle adjustment that got thrown off by the cold, ramping up on exercise, etc.) than recovery.
+I expect to include consolidated notes at a later stage.

 ## Diagnosis: likely common cold

 The symptoms pretty clearly fit a respiratory infection, and the